hopperfund/events/index.md

 - Contact us at <hello@hopper.org.nz> if you need help with toy supply/hire.
 We may be able to assist.
 - [Face painting, balloon twisting and character entertainment for children](http://www.fabfaces.co.nz).

+\*We're not lawyers, so do check with one of them.

 ###Alcohol